vkehayas/notebooks/glmm/glmm-examples/glmm-examples.md

 # Poisson regression

-A better approach is to use a GLM that natively incorporates the structure of of the data at hand.
+A better approach is to use a GLM that natively incorporates the structure of the data at hand.
 Since our response variable consists of counts of a process, the number of spikes per trial, the Poisson distribution is a natural fit (pun intended).